recommendation-systems, streaming-data, real-time-ml, kafka, flink, feature-engineering, machine-learning

 Streaming Architecture for Recommendations

 A streaming recommendation architecture typically involves several key components working together.
 Apache Kafka serves as the central nervous system, capturing user events in real-time.
 Every click, view, purchase, or rating becomes an event flowing through Kafka topics.
+For foundational Kafka concepts, see Apache Kafka and Kafka Topics, Partitions, Brokers: Core Architecture.

 Feature engineering happens continuously using stream processing frameworks like Apache Flink or Kafka Streams.
-These systems maintain running aggregations—items viewed in the last hour, categories explored this session, time spent on different content types.
+These systems maintain running aggregations, items viewed in the last hour, categories explored this session, time spent on different content types.
 Features stay fresh, updating with each new event.

 Implementation Patterns

 Consider an e-commerce platform implementing streaming recommendations.
 When a user views a product, several processes activate simultaneously.
 The event flows into Kafka, triggering multiple consumers that update different aspects of the recommendation system.
+For comprehensive e-commerce streaming patterns, see E-Commerce Streaming Architecture Patterns.

 One consumer updates session features: products viewed, categories explored, price ranges considered.
 Another updates the user's real-time preference vector, adjusting weights based on recent behavior.
 A third consumer may trigger re-ranking of recommended products already loaded in the user's browser.